English Literature - Master's Programme in English

 Why this programme?

-The programme will introduce you to new critical and theoretical perspectives on this body of writing, and enable you to gain a deeper and broader perspective on issues relating to Anglophone literature and culture as well as to key debates within contemporary scholarship.
+The Master's Programme in English, specialising in English Literature will introduce you to new critical and theoretical perspectives on this body of writing and enable you to gain a deeper and broader perspective on issues relating to Anglophone literature and culture as well as to key debates within contemporary scholarship.
 These issues include questions of migration and borders, colonisation and empire, race and ethnicity, environmentalism and media, and the transformation of literary and cultural practices.

-During the programme you can expect to:
+During the programme, you can expect to

-gain a deep and broad perspective on issues which profoundly affect English literature as well as contemporary life and scholarship
+- Gain a deep and broad perspective on issues which profoundly affect English literature as well as contemporary life and scholarship.

-You like working independently and in an international environment.
+You are passionate about literature in English and the history and politics of Anglophone cultures.
+You value critical and innovative thinking and enjoy drawing connections between literature and other concerns, ranging from questions about ethnicity to the environment and beyond.
+You like working in an international environment.
 Your social skills are very good and you enjoy articulating your thoughts and expressing your opinion in front of your fellow students.
-You are willing to take responsibility for your own success and you are used to planning your own work.
+You are willing to take responsibility for your success and you are used to planning your own work.

 Since a PhD education is a distinct possibility in your future, you would value coming in close contact with current research and prominent researchers in your field, and developing your skills as an independent researcher.